ZooFarming/zoo-keeper-docs/pages/manual/zoorena.en.md

 ## Viewing Previous Contests (History)

-The “View previous fight” button displayed at the top bottom of the screen gives users the ability to access previous contests in more detail, via a list or series of scorecards.
+The “View all fights” button displayed at the top bottom of the screen gives users the ability to access previous contests in more detail, via a list or series of scorecards.
 This will also give users the ability to claim their NFTs and further obtain any previously unclaimed chests.